jssimporter/python-jss/README.txt

 sense that I have at this time no desire to thoroughly cover all features of the JSS API, since I don't plan on using them all, and dangerously unlimited in the sense that you can POST/GET/PUT to objects that don't actually implement those methods.
-This, at least, I plan on solving in the near future.
+This, at least, I plan on solving in the near future, although the JSS is pretty good at just rejecting unimplemented/nonexistent attempts and poorly formed objects.

 The preferred method for specifying credentials is to create a preferences file at "~/Library/Preferences/org.da.jss_helper.plist".
 Required keys include: